pedro-moreira-ibm/bob-workshop/lab2/README.md

 # Step 1: Set up the project

-## 1.1: Extract and open the project
+## 1.1: Extract and open the project (OPTIONAL - only for those who did not complete Lab1)

 Extract the provided ZIP file and open that extracted folder in IBM Bob before starting the exercise.